 AMQP (Advanced Message Queuing Protocol)

-An Advanced Message Queuing Protocol (AMQP) is an open standard application layer protocol used for transactional messages between servers.
+An AMQP is an open standard application layer protocol used for transactional messages between servers.

 The main functions of this IoT protocol are as follows: